poteng/Green-Programming-Competition/README.md

 ## Problem:

-Given an article and an integer n, the most nth frequency words need to be found out and listed.
+Given an large article and an integer n, the most n-th frequency words need to be found out and listed.
+If two words have the same frequency, then the word is considered as more frequent if it comes before another in the dictionary.

 ## GreenCode